Community

 Supports Coordination

-The LIFE program in Oakland County & the Bridges program in Wayne County help individuals with disabilities pursue their interests, live more independently, and make important decisions.
+The Bridges program in Wayne County helps individuals with disabilities pursue their interests, live more independently, and make important decisions.
 The program links participants with services including medical, social, vocational, educational, and community support services as well as assistance in obtaining legal representation, transportation, and respite care.

 Support for Individuals Living With Dementia and Their Family Care Partners